Giants vs. Dodgers Player Props Betting Odds

-Player prop betting options for Freddie Freeman, LaMonte Wade Jr and others are available in the Los Angeles Dodgers-San Francisco Giants matchup at Dodger Stadium on Friday, starting at 10:10 PM ET.
+Those looking to place a player prop bet can find odds for Freddie Freeman, LaMonte Wade Jr and others in the Los Angeles Dodgers-San Francisco Giants matchup at Dodger Stadium on Saturday at 9:10 PM ET.

 Bet on this matchup or its props with BetMGM!